wfridy/node-rdpjs/README.md

 node-rdpjs
 ========

+Identical to [node-rdpjs](github.com/citronneur/node-rdpjs) but just updated for latest versions of Node.

 Remote Desktop Protocol for Node.js

 node-rdpjs is a pure implementation of the Microsoft RDP (Remote Desktop Protocol) protocol (client and server side). node-rdpjs support only SSL security layer.